|Born||Aaron Mhukuta Gomo|

 |Spouse(s)||Enesia Mhukuta Gomo (first wife), Jesta Mhukuta Gomo (fourth wife)|

 Mudzidzi Wimbo was born Aaron Mhukuta Gomo.
 Wimbo is also known as Mudzidzi Majinesta in his church.He sons Gadjwet Gomo, Exnevia Gomo, Grashwence Gomo, Abenaishen Gomo, Zvadashe Gomo and daughters, Spentula Gomo.
-Gomo is a polygamist who has four wives and his first wife's name is Enesia Mhukuta Gomo.
-The name of the fourth wife is named Jesta Mhukuta Gomo.
+Gomo was a polygamist and had four wives and his first wife's name was Enesia Mhukuta Gomo.
+The name of the fourth wife was named Jesta Mhukuta Gomo.

 Life as a Religious Leader

 Mudyiwa Dzangare from Chiweshe handed over the spiritual leadership of the church to Madzibaba Wimbo in 1987.

 Wimbo is well-known for his prophesy in 1957 that independent Zimbabwe would be led by a man with the name of an angel, Gabriel, which came to pass when Mugabe became the first post-colonial leader in 1980.